Navigating the CSCS Green Card Process While on Universal Credit

 2. Book and Pass the CITB Health, Safety and Environment Test

 Once your course is complete, the next step is to take the CITB HS&E test.
-This is a multiple-choice test that covers the basics of working safely on-site.
-It takes around 45 minutes and costs about £22.50.
-You’ll need to book your test at an approved Pearson VUE test centre, which are located all over the UK.
-If you’ve chosen the Safe2Site Premium package, you’ll also get extra support to help you book your CITB Test.
+This is a multiple-choice test covering the basics of working safely on-site.

 3. Apply for Your CSCS Green Card

 Online training is ideal if you’re on Universal Credit.
-You can complete the course at your own pace, from the comfort of your home.
-That means no commuting, no childcare juggling, and no waiting for a course start date.
+You can complete the course at your own pace, from the comfort of your home… with no commuting, childcare challenges or waiting for classroom availability!

 Some of the biggest benefits include: